Circhi/Circhi-the-pirate/README.md

   ## Torrents

+  - [READ THIS IS IT'S YOUR FIRST TIME!](https://telegra.ph/USEFUL-GUIDE-ON-HOW-TO-USE-TORRENTS-12-02) A detailed guide curated by be on what torrents are, how to use them and much more
   - [RARGB](https://proxyrarbg.org/torrents.php) In my opinion, alongside with YTS the best torrent site
   - [YTS](https://yts.unblockit.nz)
   - [1337x](https://www.1377x.to) Another good torrent site